Ghanam330/FlutterRoadMap-ResourcesGuide/README.md

 - Get yourself a Nice looking [GitHub profile][github-profile] and showcase your project with proper documentation.
 This shows other people who are looking for developers that you are serious about your work and career.
 Get a nice GitHub Readme for you.
 [Here's mine][github-readme], you can use it and customize it for yourself 😊
 - Same goes for having a Nice looking [LinkedIn profile][linkedin-profile] and make connection.
 This will keep you going and you will get numerous opportunity on the way!
-- Another good way to present yourself will be having a [live resume][live-resume].
-Ask your friend to get you simple one.

 ## 📃 Other Resources